treasonx/phantom-scrape/readme.md

 #Config File Setup

 The config file makes it easy to configure the script for your needs.
 Here is an explaination of the fields in the config file.
 The config script must be passed as an argument to the email.js script.
-For example email.js sampleconfig.json
+For example node email.js sampleconfig.json

     {
       //Location of the phantomjs executable on your system